Lakers sign JR Smith ahead of NBA restart

-Free-agent guard JR Smith has signed a contract with the Los Angeles Lakers for the rest of the season, the team announced Wednesday.
+Free agent guard JR Smith signed a contract with the Los Angeles Lakers for the rest of the season, the team announced Wednesday.

 Terms of the deal were not released.

-The Lakers and Smith reportedly have been discussing a deal since starting
+The Lakers and Smith reportedly discussed a deal since starting guard Avery

-guard Avery Bradley opted out of the season restart in order to stay with his
+Bradley opted out of the season restart in order to stay with his family.

 Smith, 34, has not played in the NBA since an 11-game stint with the Cleveland